 The outer cover has a glossy finish with the lettering slightly raised.
 Everything about the outer appearance of the Perfect Editions just looks fresh.
 The weight of the book feels great in hand, and it looks like it will hold up over time.
 While I also pick up paperback volumes, I personally will always choose the hardcover versions if they are available.

 All in all, the Perfect Editions are, as their name states, quite perfect when compared to the originals.
-If you personally like getting the individual covers, I completely get why you’d buy the single volumes; But, as I’ll get into below, the value for the price of the hardcovers can’t be beat.
+If you personally like getting the individual covers, I completely get why you’d buy the single volumes.
+But, as I’ll get into below, these are great hardcover manga editions for the price.

 Value vs. Price

-Most places have the Soul Eater Perfect Editions up for $19.99.
+Most places have the Soul Eater Perfect Editions up for $19.99 USD.
 When you compare that to the individual standard manga volumes, you pay around seven dollars more give or take to get these newly released editions.